twohill/silverstripe-standard-base/README.md

 ## Getting Started

-1) Set up a new project and require this recipe.
-Note we create a public folder to force SilverStripe to use the new public webroot
+1) Create a project with the recipe and then install the front-end dependencies

     ```sh
-    mkdir my-project
+    composer create-project twohill/silverstripe-standard-base my-project
     cd my-project
-    mkdir public
-    composer init
-    composer require twohill/silverstripe-standard-base
     yarn build
     ```